Speeding up ReSharper (and Visual Studio)

 If you've tried out everything described above and the performance is still down, you can temporarily disable ReSharper and check whether it was the cause of the slowdown.
 To disable/enable ReSharper, go to and click Suspend Now/Resume Now.

-If suspending ReSharper helps improve the performance but you still want to use it occasionally for
+If suspending ReSharper helps improve the performance but you still want to use it occasionally for code analysis, code cleanup or reformatting code, you might want to have a shortcut that quickly switches ReSharper on and off.
+Here is how to do it: go to and find the

 Known Performance Problems